5.1: Introduction

 Norepinephrine NE Arousal; Depression

-Serotonin SHT Depression; Aggression; Schizophrenia
+Serotonin 5HT Depression; Aggression; Schizophrenia

 Glutamate GLU Learning; Major excitatory neurotransmitter in the brain